The Engraved Glass

-Tracey Sheppard, F.G.E.
+Tracey Sheppard, FGE

-The New Glass Screen: the central cross is formed by the twisted stems and thorns of a Blackthorn tree.
+The Glass Screen: The central cross is formed by the twisted stems and thorns of a blackthorn tree.
 The dead lower section gradually breaks into bud, flower and finally leaf in a reference to the Tree of Life and the Resurrection.
 The central bronze patch is engraved with the interwoven symbols Alpha and Omega.
-The words (Psalm 46:9) ‘Be still, and know that I am God” and (from Psalm 27:1) “The Lord is my light and my salvation” can be read both from the Chancel and the Lady Chapel and encourage a moment of calm and stillness during Communion and a reminder of God’s greatest gift to us.
+The words ‘Be still, and know that I am God’ (Psalm 4.9) and ‘The Lord is my light and my salvation’ (Psalm 27.1) can be read both from the Chancel and the Lady Chapel and encourage a moment of calm and stillness during Communion and are a reminder of God’s greatest gift to us.

-Psalm 148.9 “fruitful trees” There was a rich tradition of illuminated manuscripts in the early church and the founders of St. Nicholas in 1120 would have been familiar with these texts.
-It is with this in mind that the letters P and S have been decorated with
+Psalm 148.9, ‘fruitful trees’: There was a rich tradition of illuminated manuscripts in the early Church and the founders of St. Nicholas in 1120 would have been familiar with these texts.
+It is with this in mind that the letters ‘P’ and ‘S’ have been decorated with

-• the blossom, leaves and fruit of the pear tree (the pear
+• the blossom, leaves and fruit of the pear tree: The pear

 thought that this part of Hampshire was once rich in

-• oak leaves and acorns – oak is used as a symbol of strength of faith
+• oak leaves and acorns: Oak is used as a symbol of strength of faith;

-and a vine – the Wine of the Eucharist
+a vine: the wine of the Eucharist.